-A teacher from Port St. Lucie, Florida, is making headlines, after being fired for refusing to give students a 50-percent grade on homework that was not turned in.
-Diane Tirado has been in the education field for more than 10 years and began working at West Gate School in August as an eighth grade U.S. History teacher.
+A teacher from Port St. Lucie, Florida, made headlines, after being fired for refusing to give students a 50-percent grade on homework that was not turned in.
+Diane Tirado has been in the education field for more than 10 years and began working at West Gate School in August 2018 as an eighth grade U.S. History teacher.
 Tirado assigned an explorer notebook project, giving students two weeks to complete it.
-When several students didn’t turn in the assignment, Tirado learned about what she calls a “No Zero” policy, written in the West Gate students and a parent handbook.
+When several students didn’t turn in the assignment, Tirado learned about what she calls a ?No Zero? policy, written in the West Gate students and a parent handbook.

 Before packing her classroom, Tirado decided to write a message to her students on the whiteboard, sent out a picture through a class app and posted her story on Facebook.
 Several parents and students supported her anti-no-zero policy, applauding the teacher for standing her ground.